mxeng/mcp-docs/tutorials/input.md

 # Input
 By reading the value of the ```PINy``` registries we can do input on the microcontroller.
-We can also use the ADC to read continuously variable voltages.
+We can also use the Analog-Digital-Converter (ADC) to read continuously variable voltages.

 #### Putting a pin or a port into input mode
 The microcontroller's ports default to high impedance output mode when it is reset or powered on (it's safer becuase the pins are protected from shorts), but we don't want to rely on this becuase previous code (either ours or a dodgey bootloader) might have put some pins into output mode.